endongw9/endongw9.github.io/_pages/research.md

 # Working Papers

+* “Causal mechanism and mediation analysis for macroeconomics dynamics” (with Jean-Marie Dufour)
-* “Intervention analysis, causality and generalized impulse responses in VAR models: theory and inference,” Feburary, 2023. (with Jean-Marie Dufour)
+* “Simple robust two-stage inference for generalized impulse responses and multiple-horizon causality” (with Jean-Marie Dufour)
-* “Generic identification and practical specification for multivariate time series.”
-April, 2023.
+* “Generic identification and practical specification for multivariate time series” April, 2023.

 # Work in Progress

+* “Counterfactual analysis and policy intervention in macroeconomics: an IV-based estimation and inference method”
-* “The (mis)-identification and estimation of structural impulse responses in sub-space VAR model.”
+* “The (mis)-identification and estimation of structural impulse responses in sub-space VAR model”